Current: Member of The New York City Ballet and Orchestra of St. Luke’s

 Ensembles/Festivals: East Coast Chamber Orchestra, Marlboro Music Festival and past tours, a founding member of the award-winning Janaki String Trio and frequent Bay Area chamber music performer.

-Speciality: No music is off limits.
+Specialty: No music is off-limits.
 I love teaching, chamber music, mixed media collaborations, modern, baroque, multicultural music, and can be heard on many film scores including Avatar, Pirates of the Caribbean 3, and Get Smart

 Current: Metropolitan Opera Orchestra